 file_download Download slide in HQ

-The clinical effects of Parkinson’s disease (PD) are visually obvious, but the underlying pathology of PD is still not fully understood.[McCann et al., 2016] PD pathology is thought to spread from brain region to brain region over multiple long-distance relays, during lon…
+The clinical effects of Parkinson’s disease (PD) are often visually obvious, but the underlying pathology of PD is still not fully understood.1,2 PD pathology is thought to spread from brain region to brain region over multiple long-distance relays during long periods of …

 file_download Download slide in HQ